rubyjs/mini_racer/README.md

 A list of all V8 runtime flags can be found using `node --v8-options`, or else by perusing [the V8 source code for flags (make sure to use the right version of V8)](https://github.com/v8/v8/blob/master/src/flags/flag-definitions.h).

-Note that runtime flags must be set before any other operation (e.g. creating a context, a snapshot or an isolate), otherwise an exception will be thrown.
+Note that runtime flags must be set before any other operation (e.g. creating a context or a snapshot), otherwise an exception will be thrown.

 Flags: